SpikeInterface/spikesorters/README.md

 # SpikeSorters

-SpikeSorters is a package of the SpikeInterface project that provides Python-based wrappers and a straightforward interface for running many popular spike sorting algorithms.
+SpikeSorters is a package of the SpikeInterface project that provides wrappers for many popular spike sorting algorithms and a straightforward interface to run them.

 ## Getting Started